sfblackwell/trilobot/README.md

 - **trilobotEnv.py**
   - Enviromental and Posistional data collection and storage
     - Python, MariaDB
+    - started at boot by cron
 - **trilobotMJPEG-server.py**
   - Camera Streaming for web based driving
     - picamera2
+    - started at boot by cron